majenka/particles-js-demo/README.md

 	    // Load particles.js using the configuration file from step 2 particlesJS.load('particles-js', '../particles.json');

-	    // Get a reference to the particles.js canvas. const canvas = document.querySelector('.particles-js-canvas-el');
+	    // Get a reference to the particles-js canvas. const canvas = document.querySelector('.particles-js-canvas-el');

 	    // Pass mouse events to particles.js canvas.